Mapping the Invisible : Service Blueprint for Home-Based Care Services

 Homeownership Status!

-Rental status added a critical barrier to home modifications, requiring intentional design.
+Rental status added a critical barrier to home modifications, and a key constraint.

 My contribution